Olympic Medalist Gets Surprise From Mom Who Won Gold 50 Years Ago

 Silver medalist skier Ryan Cochran-Siegel grins ear-to-ear as gold medalist mama surprises him on air

-Imagine your just catapulted yourself at an alarming speed down a snowy mountain.
+Imagine you just catapulted yourself at an alarming speed down a snowy mountain.
 You’re flying through the air, landing jumps, whipping skis left and right.
 On top of it all, you’re among the best of the best, in the highest pressure situation you can be in.
 And the thing is… you actually get second place.
 Who are you calling?
 Mom of course!

 But one phone call for Olympic glory just won’t do.
 Newly dubbed silver medalist Ryan Cochran-Siegel was doing an appearance on the Today Show when reporter Craig Melvin asked him about his FaceTime with mom after the big win.